bsubei/codecrafters-redis-cpp/README.md

 - [x] remove unnecessary header includes
 - [x] one last thing: need to run in all the sanitizer modes and fix issues

+Rehaul is done.

 ## RDB (persistence)
 Just starting out on the RDB challenge.
 The goal is to have be able to save the db to disk (and read it when starting up).

+Finished reading basic RDB.
+Things I skipped:
+- All encodings except for length-prefixed string and IntAsString.
+- Actually checking the CRC against the data I'm reading.
+- Parsing wildcard in GET and CONFIG GET commands.